zpz/mpservice/README.rst

 mpservice
 =========

 The package ``mpservice`` provides a few groups of facilities.
-The first group helps ochestrating an operation with multiple stages/components in threads and processes, such as a machine learning model;
+The first group helps orchestrating an operation with multiple stages/components in threads and processes, such as a machine learning model;
 the second group concerns stream processing, optionally involving threads or processes for concurrency;
 the third group provides customization and enhancements to the standard packages ``multiprocessing`` and ``threading``.